instructure/instructure-ui/docs/getting-started/building-instui.md

 Instructure UI is a mono-repository which means it has multiple packages (almost always a component means an individual package) and they are treated as one whole package when dealing with dependencies and building them.

-The project uses `yarn` for managing these packages and also for resolving dependencies, running scripts and managing the whole mono-repository itself.
+The project uses `npm` for managing these packages and also for resolving dependencies, running scripts and managing the whole mono-repository itself.

 > **Note**: Windows OS is not supported as a build platform due to some libraries that we rely on for building Instructure UI do not support Windows
 >